python-pillow/Pillow/docs/reference/ImageDraw.rst

     Return the size of the given string, in pixels.

     :param text: Text to be measured.
-If it contains any newline characters, the text is passed on to :py:meth:`~PIL.ImageDraw.ImageDraw.size`.
+If it contains any newline characters, the text is passed on to :py:meth:`~PIL.ImageDraw.ImageDraw.multiline_textsize`.
     :param font: An :py:class:`~PIL.ImageFont.ImageFont` instance.
     :param spacing: If the text is passed on to :py:meth:`~PIL.ImageDraw.ImageDraw.multiline_textsize`,